Do you have a coffee tolerance?

 Should You Use THC and CBD?

 Keep in mind that if you want to take cannabis products that contain CBD and THC, you’ll need to live somewhere marijuana’s legalized.
-If it’s only legalized medicinally, you’ll need to get a medical marijuana card, before you can make any purchases.
+If it’s only legalized medicinally, as it is in Pennsylvania, you’ll need to get a PA medical marijuana card, before you can make any purchases.
 Whereas if marijuana’s legal recreationally, you can freely buy cannabis products with high counts of both THC and CBD.

 Working together, CBD and THC, offer your body an entourage effect.
 As a result, the 2 cannabinoids are a great replacement for harmful prescription medications.
 Of course, THC does produce intoxicating effects, so you’ll have to use the products you buy responsibly.
 If you’re looking for a cannabis product that you can use anytime, and anywhere, stick with CBD-only products.